Retired Chief Justice, Laetitia Eulalia Mary Mukasa-Kikonyogo held many high profile positions, making her one of the rarest gifted women in Uganda.

 She was awarded Lubaga National Foundation Women Honoree 2005 Association of Women Uganda for distinguished the first female High Supreme Court.

-“The Rotary Club of recognised me for the distinguished and active in my 37 years of service to the realisation of justice,” Mukasa- Kikonyogo says.
+“The Rotary Club of recognised me for the distinguished and active in my 37 years of service to the realisation of justice,” Mukasa- Kikonyogo said.

 The Uganda Network on Law, Ethics and HIV/AIDS also recognized her services in addressing issues of domestic violence, while Nkumba University Law Society also recognised her as its patron.
 Standard Chartered Bank recognised Mukasa- Kikonyogo for true partnership.